fenago/machine-learning-with-scikit-learn/Chapter07/Lab_7.md

     feature names that was created earlier in the code.

-Going from unsupervised to supervised learning {.title style="clear: both"}
+Going from unsupervised to supervised learning
 ----------------------------------------------

 * * * * *